Please refer to the section on Financial Aid for more information, or address specific questions to the Office of Financial Aid.

 Southeastern University suggests that a prospective student contact his/her high school guidance counselor for information about ways to finance an education.
 Information regarding scholarships for Florida residents may be found at: www.FloridaStudentFinanicalAid.org.

 Federal Financial Aid Programs ^ TOP

-Students receiving financial aid (including Direct Student Loans and Parent PLUS loans) must maintain good academic standing with the University in order to continue eligibility for financial aid awards.
-To be eligible for financial aid, you must meet certain academic progress requirements, evaluated at the end of each academic year (ending the spring semester).
-Including: (1) credit completion ratio, (2) grade point average, and (3) maximum time frame.
-This policy applies to all admitted students enrolled in all programs.
-All terms are included in the review, even those in which the student was/is enrolled, and did not receive federal student aid.
+To be eligible for financial aid, you must meet certain academic progress requirements as evaluated at the end of each academic year (ending the spring semester).
+Those requirements include: (1) credit completion ratio, (2) grade point average, and (3) maximum time frame.

 1. Credit completion

 You must earn at least 67 percent of the credits you attempt in order to maintain satisfactory academic progress.
 At the end of the academic year, your academic progress will be determined by comparing the number of credits you attempted (including any course in which you were enrolled past the drop/add period) to those you actually earned.
 Note: Transfer credits from another institution will be included in both attempted and earned credits.